 My husband Erick often says of his position as Executive Director of the Jesus Film Project, “I love my job because I get to love and work with everyone!”

 Isn’t that great?
-At the Jesus Film, we work with almost every mission-minded church, denomination, and organization in the world.
+At the Jesus Film, we work with many mission-minded churches, denominations, and organizations in the world.
 Anyone who wants to preach Jesus, God’s Son who was crucified, buried, and resurrected, can use our films with our blessing.
 We do not have to fight with anyone about the minor points of their theology because our focus is on Christ.
 There is a line in the sand between those who follow Christ and experience His resurrection life and those who do not know Him and can look forward only to death.
 That is the only line in the sand we care about.

 Jesus said, “By this all people will know that you are my disciples, if you have love for one another” (John 15:35).
 I’m here to tell you, it is a lot easier to love one another when we recognize that we are strangers in a strange land.
 We don’t really belong here.
 Our citizenship is in Heaven.
 Our ID card for that citizenship should be our love for one another, regardless of what group we are in.